 Printing Job Aids to Use in the Workplace

 If you are investing time and money developing your people, it very important that skills get used back on the job.
-With Business Training Experts’ patent-pending learning model, application of key skills into the workplace is the primary purpose of the post questions and personal action plan.
+With Business Training Experts’ burst learning model, application of key skills into the workplace is the primary purpose of the post questions and personal action plan.

 Before a student finishes a course, they are able to print and save questions along with their answers in PDF format.
 Training is not “left on the computer and forgotten about” when they finish an e-learning course.
 Printing the material transforms it from electronic format to something tangible and useful.